pmav99/r.estimap.recreation/README.md

 ![Example of a recreation potential output map](potential.png)

-Note, this will process the input map `land_suitability` over the extent defined previously via `g.region`.
+Note, this will process the input map `land_suitability` over the extent defined previously via `g.region`, which is the standard behaviour in GRASS GIS.

-To exclude certain areas from the computations, we may use a raster map as a mask:
+To exclude certain areas from the computations, we may use a raster map as a mask and feed it to the input map option `mask`:

 <div class="code">